Working and Living in New York

 Living in New York

 Living in New York is a dream for many.
 It was for me, at least!
 Needless to say, it wasn’t easy.
-If you are an EU citizen, you will be able to stay in the US for a maximum of 90 days with an ESTA.
+If you are a British citizen, you will be able to stay in the US for a maximum of 90 days with an ESTA.
 Please note that the ESTA does not give you the right to work in the United States.

 What did I do?
 I went to New York with my savings and I stayed there for three months.
 During my first stay, I couldn’t work (I didn’t have a work visa), but I got to know the city very well.